Online Trauma Therapy in Chicago & Throughout Illinois

 Our approach is:

-• Gentle and consent-based — you set the pace
+• Gentle and consent-based — you decide the pace

 • Trauma-informed — we work with your nervous system, not against it

-• Culturally affirming — your identity and lived experience matter here
+• Culturally affirming — your identity and experiences are respected

-• Relational — because trauma often shows up most in connection
+• Relational — healing often happens through safe connection

-If trauma shows up most in relationships or family dynamics, you may also find support through Relationship Therapy or Family Therapy.
+If trauma shows up primarily in relationships or family dynamics, you may also find support through Relationship Therapy or Family Conflict Therapy.

 Woman sitting on the floor with a laptop in her lap and a couch behind her during an online therapy session, representing virtual mental health support in Chicago and Illinois.